People in Korea are happy when Chuseok, the Korean thanksgiving, falls on a weekday because vacation becomes even longer.

-While I welcome these Chuseok holidays to spend at home to watch the last matches of the US Open, or play tennis with friends after they're done with their Chuseok traditions, or to write some blogs at my favorite cafes (like where I'm now!), some female Korean friends I know do not exactly like the idea of the Chuseok tradition.
+While I welcome these Chuseok holidays to spend at home to watch movies on cable TV, or play tennis with friends after they're done with their Chuseok traditions, or to write some blogs at my favorite cafes (like where I'm now!), some female Korean friends I know do not exactly like the idea of the Chuseok tradition.

 Because they have to cook!
 In case they're married to the oldest brother, or their dad is the oldest of the brood, they have to attend to the preparation and the cooking and every else!
 And what do the male members of the family do?
 Well....let's ask them.
 Ha-ha-ha!